How Much Does a Shipping Container Cost?

 There are options for finding custom container sizes, but as you can imagine, this will cause the price to increase as these are rare to find.

-The pricing for standard size used shipping containers are typically in the following ranges (updated January 2023):
+The cost of standard size shipping containers, without shipping or tax, is typically in the following ranges (updated July 2023):

 As you can see, prices can vary quite a bit.